mohigo/tdm/README.md

 ## tdm

 Test data generator using python.
+Use this to generate test data for testing.
+Can be used to generate mock data for functional testing or can generate data at scale for performance testing.

 ## How to generate data from a config? _(data_generator.py)_